 Buy Equipment Cheap and Avoid Leases

-If you’ve followed the first four steps you’re well on your way to getting the best credit card processing for your small business, but you’ve done a number on processors’ profit margins along the way.
+If you’ve followed the first steps you’re well on your way to getting the best credit card processing for your small business, but you’ve done a number on processors’ profit margins along the way.
 To compensate, processors may try to hike the cost of your equipment or software, or perhaps attempt to lease you a machine.

 Credit card processing machines are pretty cheap compared to even a few years ago.
 You should be able to buy a new basic chip-capable terminal for roughly $300-400.
 Anything beyond that and the processor may be padding the price.